rodolfodpk/myeslib/README.md

 and off course, also by: [Simple CQRS example](https://github.com/gregoryyoung/m-r)

 #### What really matters
-* <a href="inventory-aggregate-root/src/main/java/org/myeslib/example/SampleDomain.java">The Inventory Item AggregateRoot</a>
+* <a href="inventory-aggregate-root/src/main/java/org/myeslib/example/SampleDomain.java">The Inventory Sample Domain</a>

 #### Running the Inventory example
 First of all, build it: